Reo Menning | Board Chair[email protected]

 Megan Jones | Board Member[email protected]

 Megan Jones is a Republican State Representative of District 2.
-She is an attorney with Hemphill Law Office, PLC.
-Megan received degrees in LPS and business from Drake University and her J.D. from William Mitchell College of Law.
+She received degrees in LPS and business from Drake University and her J.D. from William Mitchell College of Law.
 She is a member of the Spencer Daybreakers Kiwanis.
 She said she hopes her work with the Keep Iowa Beautiful board will preserve Iowa’s beauty, bring more of the state’s treasures to the forefront and help market those hometown qualities in a way that attracts people and businesses to this state, keeping it beautiful for generations to come.

 Marcia Wanamaker | Board Member[email protected]